Cite this

 2.1 What is information?

+Gaining information and reducing uncertainty about a random event are the same thing.
 What will the weather be like in 3 hours?
 It’s uncertain.
 But from now until then, we can continuously acquire information by observing the current weather, and 3 hours from now our uncertainty will have collapsed to zero.
 It no longer appears random to us.

 More common outcomes provide us with less information, and rarer outcomes provide us with more.
 To understand why, suppose someone has drawn two colored marbles from an urn, but we don’t know what they’ve drawn.
-We’ll denote these two random events with \(\mathrm{X}_1\) and \(\mathrm{X}_2\). \(\mathrm{X}_1\) and \(\mathrm{X}_2\) have a joint probability distribution \(p_{\smash{\mathrm{X}_1, \mathrm{X}_2}\vphantom{\hat{T}}}\), which tells us the probability of each of the 16 possible two-color sequences (Figure 1b).
+We’ll denote these two random events with \(\mathrm{X}_1\) and \(\mathrm{X}_2\).
+Their joint probability distribution \(p_{\smash{\mathrm{X}_1, \mathrm{X}_2}\vphantom{\hat{T}}}\) tells us the probability of each of the 16 possible two-color sequences (Figure 1b).
 Suppose we then learn some facts about what was drawn (but not the exact outcome).
 For example, we might learn that neither marble is \(\textcolor{blue}{\texttt{blue}}\), or the first marble isn’t \(\textcolor{#009B55}{\texttt{green}}\), or the two marbles are different colors (Figure 1c).

 Learning each fact allows us to rule out possibilities for the outcome of \(\mathrm{X}_1, \mathrm{X}_2\).
 The less often the fact is true, the more possible outcomes we can rule out.
-For example, knowing the two marbles are the same color rules out \(12\) of the \(16\) possible outcomes that correspond to \(\frac{21}{32}\) of probability mass.
+For example, for the distribution shown in Figure 1, with probabilities \(\frac{1}{2}\), \(\frac{1}{8}\), \(\frac{1}{8}\), and \(\frac{1}{4}\) for \(\textcolor{blue}{\texttt{blue}}\), \(\textcolor{#009B55}{\texttt{green}}\), \(\textcolor{#FFB528}{\texttt{yellow}}\), and \(\textcolor{gray}{\texttt{gray}}\), knowing the two marbles are the same color rules out \(12\) of the \(16\) possible outcomes, eliminating \(\frac{21}{32}\) of the probability mass.
 The more possibilities we can rule out, the more information we’ve gained.
 Rarer outcomes contain more information.

 \[\begin{align} \log_2{\frac{1}{p(x)}}\label{point_information_eqn} \end{align}\]